 MFIF recruits new applicants twice a year; once at the end of each semester.
-We also offer a diversity initiative program known as the Diversity In Fixed Income Program (DIFI) which is a small program focused on aiding women in the finance world.
+We also offer a diversity initiative program known as the Diversity In Fixed Income Program (DIFI) which is a small program focused on promoting diversity students in the finance world.
 Many DIFI participants later go on to join MFIF itself, but it is not a requirement.

 The Analyst Program is open to all UMass Amherst students, including non-business majors.
 We typically welcome 3-5 new junior analysts each semester.
-Freshmen and sophomores are preferred, however, juniors are still encouraged to apply.
+The Analyst Program is only open to Freshmen and Sophomore applicants.

 The Analyst Program is a rigorous process throughout the semester and collegiate careers.
 Accepted students enter as junior analysts, joining our tri-weekly lessons and discussions and learning credit analysis.
 Junior analysts also research and pitch 3 credit investments per semester with help from their senior analysts.
 Each analyst is divided into our 5 coverage sectors from which they pitch a bond.

 The Analyst Program has application and interview periods each semester, a few weeks before finals.
 The process takes several weeks, including written applications, conversational interviews, and a final round super-day style interview.
 Once accepted, members remain junior analysts for 2-3 semesters until becoming senior analysts and working with younger members.

 Written applications are due several weeks before finals.
 General details and short responses are required, in addition to transcripts and other documents.